The sections below detail more information about our cookies, what we use them for and how you can disable them if you wish to do so.

-The cookies we use on this website fall into two groups - service cookies, analytical cookies and targeted cookies.
+The cookies we use on this website fall into three groups - service cookies, analytical cookies and targeted cookies.

 These are essential cookies that we require to provide our service to users.
 Removing them will result in parts of the site not working correctly, such as the ability to login to our online services.

 |Session||This cookie is used to keep a status of your session as soon as you visit the website.
 This is required should you wish to login to a protected area or make a payment through the site||

 ASP.NET_SessionId – Randomly generated identifier assigned to uniquely identify a user's session.
 Expires when brower is closed.

 SessionID – Randomly generated identifier assigned to uniqueley identify a user's session.
 Expires when brower is closed.